GoldenDog190/taskmaster/README.md

 * It also has clickable tasks listed on the home page.
 * Add a task on the add task page, and it will be added to a list of tasks on the home page and on the task detail page.
 * Can add team name on the settings page, and add can choose what team a task belongs to.
+* Login, signup, and logout features have been added as well.

 ## Daily Change Log: